-At The Law Office of Gabriel & Gabriel, we’ve been helping people fight DUI charges throughout Palm Beach County for more than 25 years.
-We can’t tell you whether you should refuse a breath test at the time of your DUI stop, but what we can do is help you pull through this challenging time in your life.
-Our goal is to fight to preserve your driver’s license and keep you from spoiling your future because of a single mistake.
+At The Law Office of Gabriel & Gabriel, Brain Gabriel has been helping people fight DUI charges throughout Palm Beach County for more than 30 years.
+He can’t tell you whether you should refuse a breath test at the time of your DUI stop, but what he can do is help you pull through this challenging time in your life.
+Brian’s goal is to fight to preserve your driver’s license and keep you from spoiling your future because of a single mistake.
 Attorney Brian Gabriel has extensive knowledge of toxicology testing and has led an effort in the county to prevent DUI BAC test results from being used as evidence in court after discovering a significant flaw in the machines used by Florida law enforcement agencies.

 When you need competent and reliable DUI defense in West Palm Beach, turn to attorney Brian P. Gabriel.
 Learn how you can overcome your charge during a free consultation.
 Call 561-622-5575 or complete our contact form.